 Leostream installs quickly and easily onto a Linux virtual machine running in the Scale Computing environment and provides user access for all with support for nearly any display protocol, including in-browser HTML5 RDP, VNC, and SSH access, from almost any client device.
 Leostream makes it simple to provision pools of Windows and Linux desktops from a single master image designated in any Scale Computing environment.

 “It’s incredible,” said Weeks.
 “We can have a new version of an application on every desktop within half a day.
 If a staff member moves from one department to another, using the new VDI solution, it’s just a matter of adding them to some Active Directory groups and, in less than a minute, we can have them on the system.
 In just a few clicks, they can have their own desktop.
-Using some of the other solutions we researched, it would of meant doubling our IT staff from four to eight, which would have been a huge extra expense.
-But Scale and Leostream is so easy to use we don’t need any extra staff, in fact it’s so efficient we can leave it running, and focus on other areas of the business. ”
+Using some of the other solutions we researched, it would have meant doubling our IT staff from four to eight, which would have been a huge extra expense.
+But Scale Computing and Leostream are so easy to use we don’t need any extra staff; in fact, it’s so efficient we can leave it running, and focus on other areas of the business.”

-In addition, the hospital can also provide secure remote access and mobility to users at the edge.
-Doctors and nurses can login from anywhere with their own secure credentials to remain compliant.
+In addition, the hospital can also provide secure remote access and mobility to users offsite, called edge computing.
+Doctors and nurses can log in from anywhere with their own secure credentials to remain compliant.

-This level of agility has been a long-standing ambition of the IT team and has become one of the defining achievements of the project.
-“We now have the capability to carry out maintenance or stand up a new user or services at the drop of a hat, and we see it as an extreme success of the Scale/Leostream solution,” explained Weeks.
+This level of agility has been a longstanding ambition of the IT team and has become one of the defining achievements of the project.
+“We now have the capability to carry out maintenance or stand up a new user or services at the drop of a hat, and we see it as an extreme success of the Scale Computing/Leostream solution,” explained Weeks.

 Reusing older devices

 Weeks has been very impressed with the support provided by Scale and Leostream.
-He said: “The level of support has been amazing.
-It’s decades since I have seen a company jump in, roll up their sleeves and just participate and take full ownership.
+He said, “The level of support has been amazing.
+It’s decades since I have seen a company jump in, roll up its sleeves and just participate and take full ownership.
 They have shared great ideas and made these things happen.
 It’s fabulous to see.”

 He concluded, “With the previous environment, the high cost of maintenance and replacement, as well as the overhead required to go through so many devices and workstations individually, was a serious issue for a small lean organization like us.
 Scale Computing and Leostream have delivered a solution that has addressed all the challenges we faced more cost-effectively than any other options.
 We can add users faster, manage connections more effectively, provide better control over user access and deliver vastly improved security.”